Cut Gem Bespoke Gems

 Radiant Ice- leuco sapphire

-Tricky to photograph.
+Tricky to photograph - video.

 Lucifer - green sapphire